 If you have been working temporary gigs, you’ve probably noticed that you have a lot of skills that easily transfer from one assignment to the next.
 Can you stretch even further outside your comfort zone?
 The more experience you gain in a wide variety of positions and industries, the more employable you will be during a possible recession.
 If you work in logistics, distribution centers, or warehouses, consider getting your forklift certification.
 Forklift operators and material handlers are always in demand and are high paying jobs.

 You know that old saying, “Don’t put all your eggs in one basket”?
 In a recession, there are no guarantees that a single staffing agency will have enough available work to keep you busy.
-Consider reaching out to a new agency.
+Consider reaching out to a new agency and working on your soft skills.
 This will increase your job opportunities, while also providing a fresh set of eyes to make sure your resume and other materials are the best they can possibly be.

 Ready for a new job?

 If you’re ready for your next role, start searching for a new job with SURESTAFF today!
-We can help you find a light industrial position in Illinois, Indiana, or Wisconsin.
+We can help you find a light industrial jobs in Illinois, Indiana, or Wisconsin.